Petras-D/TFTactisTest/README.md

 # TFTactisTest

-This Projects is for my favorite websit for searcg S tier Teams For TFttactics I Will make a Atomaticall test for this website
+This Projects is for my favorite website for search S tier Teams For TFttactics